NatalyKos/Rep4G2912/Manual_for_md.md

 To emphasize non-numerated list use *

-## To-do list for Monday
+## To-do list for Tuesday

-1. Update the arrival information for all the cargo at sea
+1. Ensure that the cargo arrived to the warehouse in Barnaul
-2. Sign the contract with the new shipper
+2. Receive (and correct, if needed) a new Invoice from FTD
-3. Check on the boss to pay for the pending invoices
+3. Send the correct invoice to the boss